spences10/scottspence.com/posts/cursor-setup-for-wsl.md

 Then source the `.zshrc` file with `source ~/.zshrc`.

-Now I should be able to run the `cursor .` command by navigating the the file and running it from the terminal.
+Now I should be able to run the `cursor .` command by navigating to that file and running it from the terminal.

 I should be able to navigate to the file located at: